Inist-CNRS/ezmaster/OPERATION.md

 ## FAQ

-### How to save the data and config of the instances ?
+### How to backup the data and the config of the instances?

 If you want to save the config and the data of your instances:
 - you have to recursivly save the `data/applications`, `data/manifests` and `data/instances` folders (or simply `data/`).